 These were two of Rumi’s love poems.

 If the Mevlana Museum was the only thing to see in Konya, it would be worth a visit.
-It’s a magnificent place, especially when you fully understand its history and its symbolic meaning.
-Or rather I should say, Rumi’s spiritual significance!
+It’s a magnificent place, especially when you fully understand its history and symbolic meaning.
+Or I should say, Rumi’s spiritual significance.

-I think that everyone who happens to be close to Konya should inevitably make an effort and visit this very precious place.
+I also think that everyone who happens to be close to Konya should inevitably make an effort and visit this precious place.

 Back to Turkey